msangel/msangel.github.io/_drafts/2022-9-06-apache-commons-scxml.md

 ### Complex sample
-Here we will recreate basic document workflow from hippo cms http://svn.onehippo.org/viewvc/hippo-cms7/repository/trunk/workflow/src/main/resources/?pathrev=52557 It's implementation build on top of  commons-scxml2, but also contains custom actions from own library [hippo-repository-workflow](https://maven.onehippo.com/maven2/org/onehippo/cms7/hippo-repository-workflow/15.1.0/)
+Here we will recreate basic document workflow from hippo cms http://svn.onehippo.org/viewvc/hippo-cms7/repository/trunk/workflow/src/main/resources/?pathrev=52557 It's implementation build on top of  commons-scxml2, but also contains custom actions from own library [hippo-repository-workflow](https://maven.onehippo.com/maven2/org/onehippo/cms7/hippo-repository-workflow/15.1.0/).
+In our sample we will mimic actions from there, but is simple straighforward way and so without that dependency.